 Improving push notification performance is perhaps not high on your to-do list.
 Perhaps you are spending more time on App Store Optimization (ASO) to increase app downloads.
-But, if you’re spending time (and money) getting more app users, you need to improve their user experience with a good push notifications strategy.
-You might think that having a push notification strategy is simply enough to increase app retention rates.
+But, if you’re spending time (and money) getting more app users, you need to improve their user experience with a good strategy.
+You might think that having a strategy is simply enough to increase app retention rates.

 However, implementing push notifications are just the beginning of your mobile marketing journey.
-Like any mobile marketing, and like ASO, you need to analyze the performance and optimize the push notification campaigns.
+Like any mobile app marketing, and like ASO, you need to analyze the performance and optimize the campaigns.

 Table of Contents